jecki/DHParser/documentation_src/Overview.rst

     [{"one":1,"two":2},[]]

-Other than the plain parser-script, the result the server returns is always a list of the result propper and any errors or warnings that haven been generated on the way.
+Other than the plain parser-script, the result the server returns is always a list of the result proper and any errors or warnings that haven been generated on the way.

 Running the parser in server-mode as several advantages: